lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 After a quick meeting, exchange of email addresses and a wrap-up, we leave for the airport, exhausted, but with some memorable experiences and incredible images.

-**Tour fee:** $5,500 USD, double occupancy.
-Single room supplement is $900.
-Your fee includes fine hotels, in-country transportation, two meals/day (breakfast and dinner), qualified, English-speaking guide, experienced driver, porter, photography guide (Les Picker), entrance fees, walking tour fees, safari jeeps, in-country tour taxes, water and snacks.
+**Tour fee:** $6,150 USD, double occupancy.
+Single room supplement is $1,025.
+Your fee includes the finest hotels, in-country transportation, two excellent meals/day (breakfast and dinner), qualified and licensed English-speaking guide, experienced driver, porter, photography guide (Les Picker), entrance fees, walking tour fees, safari jeeps, in-country tour taxes, water and snacks.

+**Not included:** Airfare, tips, alcoholic beverages, lunch.

-**Deposit:** $1,000.
-Remainder will be billed and is due by mid-January, 2016. [**Register here**](http://shop.lesterpickerphoto.com/page/802).
+**Deposit:** $2,000; non-refundable after December 15, 2016.
+Remainder of fee will be billed and is due by December 31, 2016. [**Register here**](http://shop.lesterpickerphoto.com/page/802).

-Special instructions regarding clothing, equipment and other information will be provided for participants when they register.
+Detailed instructions regarding clothing, equipment and other information will be provided for participants when they register.
 Please note that daily destinations may change due to weather, impassable roads, or other conditions beyond our control.

 ### Dubai Extension (4 days)
 #### March 23-26, 2016

 {% img img-left /images/bli/2015/12/DSC_1158.jpg %}

-Those of us who elect the Dubai extension will leave from Sri Lanka and fly directly to Dubai, the epicenter of the United Arab Emirates.
+Those of us who elect the Dubai extension will leave from Sri Lanka and fly directly to Dubai, the epicenter of the United Arab Emirates and one of the safest cities in the world.
 Truly a cosmopolitan city, Dubai has the most skyscrapers of any city in the world.
 Beyond that, city planners have given unparalleled freedom to architects.
 The result is a photographer's paradise, with angles, reflections, spiraling towers, and architectural landscapes that are unmatched.

 But our tour will definitely not be confined to architecture.
-We will be visiting mosques, capturing images from up high, shoot the desert and its sand dunes, markets of all types, Bedouins, beaches, and more.
-Plus, we will have an entire evening of night shooting in places that few tourists know about and rarely see.
+We will be visiting mosques, capturing images from many vantage points, markets of all types, beaches, and more.
+Plus, we will have two evenings of night shooting in Dubai's exciting public spaces.

+We encourage our clients to book flights on Emirates airlines, as the stop-over in Dubai is free and no visa is required for Americans and tourists from several other nations.

-The cost of the Dubai extension is $1,250 USD.
+The cost of the Dubai extension is $1,550 USD.

 Interested?
 Contact us for more information or [**Register here**](http://shop.lesterpickerphoto.com/page/802).